-Directors, Alan Broome AM, Murray Pollock, and Byron Beath were directors of DDH1 Holdings Pty Ltd for several years (before the formation of DDH1 Limited and restructure of the group for listing).
+1 Directors, Alan Broome AM, Murray Pollock, and Byron Beath, were Directors of DDH1 Holdings Pty Ltd for several years before the formation of DDH1 Limited.
+Mr Pollock and Mr Beath represent major shareholders and are therefore not considered independent, refer to section 2.3.

-Mr Sy Van Dyk has been the Chief Executive Officer of the DDH1 Group since October 2018 and was appointed Managing Director on 8 February 2021.
+2Mr Sy Van Dyk has been the Chief Executive Officer of the DDH1 Group since October 2018 and was appointed Managing Director of DDH1 Limited on 8 February 2021.